London Sovereign: Harrow (SO)

-History

 Harrow garage opened in 1994.
-It is RATP Dev's smallest London garage holding just 42 buses.
+It is First Bus London's smallest London garage, holding just 42 buses.
 The low roof beam across the middle of the depot building was raised to allow double deckers.
-The garage has a plot of land next to it, owned by London Sovereign, which is now used to park most of the single decker's due to the 183 allocation, which started on 24 July 2015.
-The 183 is split between Harrow and Edgware with the majority of buses at Harrow.
-Route 183 is now fully allocated to Harrow, with routes 398 & H17 transferred to Park Royal (RP) to make room.
-As of 7 September 2019, route H13 has moved to Uxbridge garage, which is owned by Metroline.
-In 2020, H9 and H10 was transferred from Parr Road to here and London Sovereign started operating routes 398 and H17.
-In December 2021, RATP Dev started operating their first electric buses on the garages for routes H9 and H10.
-They were later introduced into routes 183, 398 and X140.
+The garage has a plot of land next to it, owned by First Bus London, which is used to park most of the garage's single decker fleet as a result of the allocation of route 183 from 24 July 2015 bringing the garage to full capacity; routes 398 & H17 were transferred by London Sovereign to Park Royal in July 2015 to make additional room in the garage.